 In a World obsessed with search, where do chatbots stand?
 This debate has kept industry experts divided for a pretty long time.
 As they say, ”In a world where instant gratification and individual sense prevails, consumers are increasingly demanding a more personalized and faster results”.

 So, is a Chatbot the answer to the Digital Disruption that the you're looking for?
 It’s the million dollar question that industry experts are still breaking their heads over.
-Nevertheless, chatbots do sound cool, and AI does sound intriguing.
+Nevertheless, chatbots do sound cool, and artificial intelligence does sound intriguing.
 However, at the end of the day, if they are not able to drive business value it makes little sense to go ahead with them.

 The potential payoff is definitely there, but only if companies are able to drive a business value and create opportunities out of it.
 The silicon valley giants (read Google, Apple, Facebook and Microsoft) already know so much about us, why will they not provide us with services and answer in interfaces much simpler than a chat.